 How long can you store a tooth for?

 To date, the longest recorded storage period for stem cells, once they have been extracted, is 22 years.
 Researchers found that after 22 years, the cells were still as healthy and as ready to use as they were when they were first harvested.
 Other types of human cells have been successfully stored for 50 years.

-What’s the difference between cord blood banking and dental pulp banking
+What’s the difference between cord blood banking and dental pulp banking?

 Tooth stem cell banking is a newer process, having only been around since the 2000s.
-The cells found in teeth are known as mesenchymal stem cells or MSCs.
-One may also find MSCs in bone marrow, but they are inferior in quality compared to the ones found in healthy teeth.
+The cells found in teeth are known as mesenchymal stem cells (MSCs).
+Bone marrow also contains MSCs, but they’re inferior in quality compared to those in healthy teeth.

-One notable recent development in the use of MSCs in therapy involves the growth of new skin for burn victims, via the spraying on of stem cells to the affected areas.
+One notable recent development in the use of MSCs in therapy involves the growth of new skin for burn victims, via the spraying of stem cells to the affected areas.
 The results have been encouraging.
 Another is the use of stem cells to regenerate badly damaged lung tissue, in the wake of respiratory pandemics in 2009.

 Why save baby teeth for stem cells?